aquasecurity/tracee/docs/tutorials/setup-development-machine-with-vagrant.md

 !!! tip
     Provisioning from scratch take time, but once created you can reuse the machine with `vagrant halt` and `vagrant up` commands.
-If something goes wrong with your machine, there's also the `vagrant destroy` to destroy it.
+If something goes wrong with your machine, there's also the `vagrant destroy` to destroy it and start over again.

 Synced folders enable Vagrant to sync a folder on the host machine to the development machine, allowing you to continue working on your project's files on your host machine, but use the resources in the development machine to compile or run